top of page

 1 / What is a Park Model RV?

 “Park Model RVs” originated decades before the recent Tiny Home craze.
 Legally, any RV is required to be below 400 square feet.
 This does not include loft area or outside porch decks.
 So, Park Model RVs are almost always 399 square feet in order to be classified as an RV instead of a traditional (HUD) home.
+When you purchase a home, you will receive a title as you would with a RV.
 Park Model RVs can only be moved by a professional with a transport permit.

 “Tiny Homes on Wheels” (THOWs) are the new craze driving much of the recent tiny home movement.
 Also classified as an RV, they are usually 150 to 200 square feet of living space and can be towed without a license by an individual with a big enough truck.